 Sammy Lee, Olympic Champion

 Born in 1920 in Fresno, California, Sammy Lee was the son of Korean immigrants.
-Lee faced racial prejudice—in fact, he was only being permitted to use his community pool one day a week.
+Lee was facing racial prejudice—in fact, he was only using his community pool one day a week.
 Still, Lee became a champion swimmer.
 He competed in the London 1948 Summer Olympics and won gold for the 10m platform diving category.
 Four years later, he competed in the Helsinki 1952 Summer Olympics and won his second gold medal.
 Currently, Lee is the only Asian American to win two consecutive Olympic gold medals.

 Sammy Lee’s achievement didn’t end on the diving board.
 He later went on to become a successful doctor specializing in ear, nose, and throat health.